 Join us for the free JupyterCon Community Sprint from 9:00am to 5:00pm on Saturday, August 25, at the Hilton Midtown (Murray Hill), sponsored by Bloomberg.
 During this “open studio,” you’ll work side-by-side with the leaders of and contributors to the Jupyter Project and related ecosystem to implement that feature you’ve always wanted, fix bugs, write documentation, test software, dive deep into the internals of a project, get started on a new project, or just learn how to get started to use or contribute to open source.

 This event is free to attend but registration is required.
-Registration will be open soon.
+Sign-up now.

 Attendees of all experience levels are welcome.
 There will be a short introduction to the GitHub workflow for new contributors.
 Laptops are recommended.
 For more details, see the JupyterCon 2018 Sprint Day GitHub repository.

 Projects leaders will coordinate the work on a project, help contributors, and suggest some items that would be great to work on.
 If you’d like to be a project leader, please contact Kyle Kelley (Netflix, working on nteract, Hydrogen, the notebook format, Jupyter protocols) and Jason Grout (Bloomberg, working on widgets, notebooks, and JupyterLab).